Green City Klimagerechtigkeit Karten

 properties.trackSubtitle

-At the same time, the debate on climate justice shows that it is mainly people with migration biographies, from precarious backgrounds and in the Global South who suffer more from the effects of climate change.
-And this despite the fact that they have contributed the least to climate change.
+At the same time, the debate on climate justice in particular shows that it is mainly people with a migration background, from precarious backgrounds and in the global South who feel the effects of climate change more keenly.
+This is despite the fact that they have contributed the least to climate change.

-With the new project, the initiators want to appreciate the abilities, strengths and resources of young people with and without a migration biography.
-At the same time, they want to open up a space where experiences can be made and participation is encouraged - regardless of background.
-All interested people between the ages of 16 and 26 are welcome.
+The initiators of the project want to value the skills, strengths and resources that young people with and without a migration background have.
+At the same time, they want to open up a space in which experiences can be made and participation is encouraged - regardless of the background.
+This is why even the project title was developed by the young people.